fchoi1/fchoi1/README.md

 I am a web developer, and engineer graduate from University of Waterloo.
 I've always had a passionate for programming and working with new technologies.
 If you are reading this, I am currently seeking new exciting opportunities.

-- 🔭 I’m currently working on a full stack application called Tasktify
+- 🔭 I’m currently working on a full stack application called Taskaroo
-(Typscript, React, Express, hosted on Gatsby and Heroku)
+(Typscript, NextJs, React, Express, hosted on Heroku)

 ## Links